 Contact campus police at x5424 (on campus phones) or 413.559.5424 if you cannot find a space in your designated lot.
 Do not park illegally.

 Vehicles parked in restricted areas (e.g., fire lanes, bus stops), unregistered vehicles, or vehicles that are parked in violation of parking regulations are subject to being towed without warning at the owner’s expense.

 Students with vehicle that are on campus for the summer must register their vehicles with the campus police parking office.
 The decal fee is $30.00 for the summer.
 The replacement deal fee is $10.00.
 These fees are charged directly to your student account.
 A vehicle is not considered registered until the parking decal is affixed to the vehicle according to the decal placement sheet you will receive when obtaining your decal.

 There is no parking available for students who do not remain on campus.
 Vehicles may not be stored on campus at any time.
 Vehicles displaying evidence of non-use will be ticketed and towed.

 Loss of Parking Privileges

-Violation tickets are issued when a vehicle is parked or driven contrary to Norms for Community Living and Policies.
-Citations range from $20 to $100, depending on the violation.
+Violation tickets are issued when a vehicle is parked or driven contrary to the Code of Conduct.
+Citations range from $20.00 to $100.00, depending on the violation.
 Fines are billed directly to a student’s account.
 They may be paid in the Student Accounts Office during regular business hours.
 Visitors on campus who have their vehicles ticketed should mail their payment to Hampshire College Campus Police, 893 West St., Amherst, MA 01002.